 Always try to position yourself favourably and with honesty.
 Even if you don’t have everything they are looking for, make them want to meet you.

-You proceed through the first round of the game by submitting an application correctly completed, a CV relevant to the opportunity advertised and a short, interesting cover letter spelling out why you’d be a great candidate.
+You proceed through the first round of the game by submitting a correctly compiled application, your updated CV that is relevant to the opportunity advertised and a short, interesting cover letter spelling out why you’d be a great candidate.

 Failure to do so, means you’ll be removed from the game, no call nor note yoh!

-We said be honest.
-Don’t volunteer information that could count against you.
+We said to be honest.
+But don’t volunteer information that could count against you.
 Play the game.